Smith Commission: After publication

 Nicola Sturgeon, Scotland's first minister, commented "I welcome what is being recommended" but argued that it "doesn’t deliver a modern form of home rule".
 Claiming that too little power would be devolved to Scotland, she added "I want to have the power in our hands to create a better system to lift people out of poverty, to get our economy growing.
 That’s the kind of powerhouse parliament I want.
 Sadly it’s not the one that’s going to be delivered."
 Iain Macwhirter, writing in The Herald, argued that the lack of devolution of taxes other than income tax would "lock Scotland in economic decline".
 Polling in November 2014 indicated that a majority of Scots wanted greater devolution than that recommended by the Smith Commission.

 After the 2015 UK general election

 The SNP won 56 of the 59 seats contested in Scotland in the 2015 UK General Election, which was held on 7 May 2015.
 Speaking after the election, First Minister Nicola Sturgeon called for reforms greater than that proposed by Smith, particularly in respect of taxation and welfare.
 Former First Minister Jack McConnell described Smith as a "shambles" and called on Cameron to lead a new constitutional convention.
 Malcolm Rifkind, a former Secretary of State for Scotland, also expressed support for the idea of some sort of new commission.
 In response, Cameron said he would "look at" any proposals for further powers for Scotland but wanted to get the Smith Commission plans implemented first.

+In December 2014, four SNP councillors were filmed burning the Smith Report outside Renfrewshire Council.
+They were suspended for two months.
+In March 2015, they were all re-elected to their executive posts by the SNP group on Renfrewshire Council.